sonyapat/journaling-desktop-app/README.md

 # journaling-desktop-app

 This personal journal built in Java is used to track private thoughts and reflect on growth.
-It features secure user authentication and persistent storage, ensuring entries remain private and stored safely.
 ---

 ## 🎥 Demo